pluralsight/guides/in-review/android/boost-android-development-skills-to-produce-quality-apps/article.md

     // create a circular image
     drawable.setCircular(true);

-# Code Optimization :
+# Code Optimization

 ### Serializable and Parcelable
-[Serialization](https://en.wikipedia.org/wiki/Serialization) is a process of converting your object into bytes to persist them.
-This can be achieved by implementing both Serializable or [Parcelable](https://developer.android.com/reference/android/os/Parcelable.html)  interface.
+[Serialization](https://en.wikipedia.org/wiki/Serialization) is the process of converting your object into bytes to persist them.
+This can be achieved by implementing both the `Serializable` and [`Parcelable`](https://developer.android.com/reference/android/os/Parcelable.html) interfaces.

-The important difference is, Parcelable is implemented at the android native(c++) framework which required more resources, so to send object one activity to another via intent object, always prefer implementing Serializable on contrary, use Parcelable to send list of customize objects to next Activity.
+The important difference is that `Parcelable` is implemented via the Android native (C++) framework which requires less resources per single instruction resulting in overall better performance. `Serializable` is best when sending singular objects from one activity to another.
+Parcelable is far better for larger transfers, however, such as sending lists of customized objects to the next `Activity`.
+Learn more about the difference [here](https://www.3pillarglobal.com/insights/parcelable-vs-java-serialization-in-android-app-development).

 ### OutOfMemoryError
-Android has limited resources so it's always better to avoid using large size bitmap or images.
+Like every system, the Android OS has limited resources, so it's always better to avoid using large size bitmaps or images.
 There are other options that be applied, such as

 * [BitmapFactory.Options](https://developer.android.com/topic/performance/graphics/load-bitmap.html#read-bitmap) to reduce image size
 * 3rd party libraries like [Glide](https://github.com/bumptech/glide), [Picasso](http://square.github.io/picasso/) or [Fresco](https://github.com/facebook/fresco)

 ### LinearLayout

-To achieve better performance for simple layout(without multiple nested ViewGroups), it is preferred to use LinearLayout due to support of linear flow based UI drawing whereas the [Relative layout always use two measure passes](https://www.youtube.com/watch?v=NYtB6mlu7vA&t=38m04s).
+To achieve better performance for simple layout(without multiple nested ViewGroups), it is preferred to use LinearLayout due to support of linear flow-based UI drawing whereas the [Relative layout always use two measure passes](https://www.youtube.com/watch?v=NYtB6mlu7vA&t=38m04s).

-LinearLayout is also quite handy to allocate the available width or height as per the `weight` property.
+LinearLayout is also quite handy for allocating the available width or height as per the `weight` property.

-* set the attribute value as 0dp of either height or width
+* Set the attribute value as 0dp of either height or width
-* as per the `weight` property, the 0dp space (either height or width) will be allocated.
+* As per the `weight` property, `0dp` of space (either height or width) will be allocated.

 		<?xml version="1.0" encoding="utf-8"?>
 		<LinearLayout android:layout_height="match_parent"